Course ObjectiveAfter completing this course, the student can

 2. reason about the meaning of such formulas through truth tables and

 3. argue formally whether one formula implies another one

 4. reduce a propositional formula to disjunctive or conjunctive normal

 5. express propositional formulas in logic circuits and OBDDs

 Furthermore, the student is able to

-b. a relation is an ordering relation, equivalence relation, or a
+b. determine and show whether a relation is an ordering relation,